 - Use leak controls in the form of dike compaction, natural-soil liners, soil additives, commercial liners, drain tile, or other approved methods. - Maintain a riparian buffer to filter the nutrients and sediment in runoff. - Reduce the frequency of mowing at the lake edge and collect or direct clippings to upland areas. - Prevent overthrowing fertilizer into ponds.
-Practice good fertilizer management to reduce nutrient runoff into ponds, which causes algae blooms and ultimately reduces DO levels. - Establish a special management zone around pond edges. - Dispose of grass clippings where runoff will not carry them back to surface waters. - Encourage clumps of native emergent vegetation at the shoreline. - Maintain water flow through lakes, if they are interconnected.
+Practice good fertilizer management to reduce nutrient runoff into ponds, which causes algae blooms and ultimately reduces DO levels. - Establish a special management zone around pond edges. - Dispose of grass clippings where runoff will not carry them back to the lake.

-- Establish wetlands where water enters lakes to slow water flow and trap sediments. - Maintain appropriate silt fencing and BMP on projects upstream to reduce erosion and the resulting sedimentation. - Monitoring dissolved oxygen levels, especially during peak summer months when water temperatures increase and dissolved oxygen decreases. - Aerate ponds and dredge or remove sediment before it becomes a problem.
+- Encourage clumps of native emergent vegetation at the shoreline. - Maintain water flow through lakes, if they are interconnected. - Establish wetlands where water enters lakes to slow water flow and trap sediments. - Maintain appropriate silt fencing and BMP on projects upstream to reduce erosion and the resulting sedimentation. - Manipulate water levels to prevent low levels that result in warmer temperatures and lowered DO levels. - Aerate ponds and dredge or remove sediment before it becomes a problem. - Look into alternative methods of pond maintenance/cleaning such as microorganisms to help create a healthy pond environment.